 Our programmes are designed for self-directed learning.
 Healthcare training often requires practical, clinical training and experience alongside this learning.
 So, for this reason, our programmes do not provide a formal qualification.

 However, some programmes provide evidence of training to meet legislative or clinical governance standards.
 Check the relevant programme page(s) for details.

 It is worth noting that you can download or print off certificates of completion for all programmes.
 These certificates bear the logo(s) of the relevant royal college and/or other professional bodies with whom they have been developed.
 Our programmes have been produced in partnership with some of the world’s most respected professional institutions so these certificates will greatly enhance your training or professional development portfolio.

 How can I purchase a licence to access the programmes?

 Simply click on the register button at the bottom of the relevant programme page on our website.
 This will take you to a registration page where you can pay for the programme by credit card or PayPal.

-You can also pay by monthly or quarterly subscription for programmes costing £100 or more.
+You can also pay by monthly subscription for programmes costing £100 or more.
 Once payment has been confirmed, you will receive login details via email.
 You can then access the e-learning instantly.